cryptonetlab/retriev/README.md

 +--------------------+-------------+---------------+------------+--------------+-------------+
 ```

+## Clients CLI

+If you're looking for specific documentation to interact with protocol as a client please go [here](./clients-cli/README.md).

 # Install Node

 Installing a node is required *only* if you want to be part of the referee consortium or you want to be a provider.
 There are very few requirements to run the node, it depends if you want to run it using [Docker](https://www.docker.com/) or you want to build from source using [NodeJS](https://nodejs.org/en/).

 Since we're using blockchain you need a web3 provider, in our case we need a `Rinkeby` provider and we suggest to signup for a free account at (Infura)[https://infura.io].
-Please be sure to have your `PROJECT_ID` (it will be provided by Infura's interface) before can continue following this guide.
+Please be sure to have your `API_KEY` (it will be provided by Infura's interface) before can continue following this guide.

 ## Install Node using Docker